n-grace-henry/MS-Thesis/progress_logs/08_progress_log.md

 I'm gonna rerun the 6 samples that I already ran with some different concentrations.
 22-W-3 should be raised in 50 uL.
 22-K-3 should be raised in 50 uL.
+I will not be doing this today.
+This just serves as a note for when I do.